AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 Note that this assumption holds as point lights are infinitely small and only a single point in space.
 If we were to model a light that has area or volume, its radiance would be non-zero in more than one incoming light direction.

-For other types of light sources originating from a single point we calcula
+For other types of light sources originating from a single point we calculate radiance similarly.
+For instance, a directional light source has a constant $\Large(\omega)$